 Apply for a deferment or a forbearance

 If changing your repayment plan doesn't work for you, you may be eligible for a deferment or a forbearance.
-Keep in mind that deferments or forbearances have a limited amount of time that you can use them, and they do not make the loan go away - they simply postpone your payments, while the loans typically continue to gather interest.
+Keep in mind that deferments or forbearances have a limited amount of time that you can use them, and they do not make loans go away - they simply postpone your payments, while the loans typically continue to gather interest.
 Use a deferment or forbearance as a last resort.

 Look into loan forgiveness programs